 The slim Microlink 752 provides pin connections for your signals.
 However, if you prefer to use screw-terminals these are provided by our Microlink 590 unit.
 This also allows many extra facilities, such as:

 The latest version of Windmill is supplied with the Microlink 752.
-This modular suite offers data logging, charting, alarm indication, output control and DDE links to other applications like Excel.
-You can also add process mimic generators, sequence control and many other modules.
-Should you wish to program the 752 yourself, you can use the IML Tools to do so.
+This modular suite offers data logging, charting, alarm indication, output control, process mimic generators, sequence control, programming tools and many other modules.

 Dimensions (mm) 180 x 120 x 40 Maximum length of cable 5 m Maximum distance from PC can be increased by use of USB hubs ANALOGUE INPUTS Current source 1 milliampere Maximum resistance inputs 8 Maximum voltage inputs 16 Maximum safe input voltage: Power supply on ±48 V Power supply off ±33 V Transient ±300 V Analogue to Digital Converter: Maximum linearity error ±0.02% Resolution Integration Time Samples/Second 12 bits 2.5 msec 80 13 bits 5 msec 64 14 bits 10 msec 48 15 bits 20 msec 32 16 bits 40 msec 16 18 bits 160 msec 6 ANALOGUE OUTPUTS Max # analogue outputs 2 Voltage output 0-10.240 V Max # voltage outputs 2 Current output 0-20.480 mA Max # current outputs 2 Resolution 12 bits DIGITAL INPUTS/OUTPUTS Maximum number inputs 24 Maximum number outputs 24 (selected through Windmill in ports of 8 lines) Power-up state all inputs Compatibility TTL and 5 V CMOS, can be made contact closure compatible Range 0 to 5 V Output capability 15 LSTLL loads Maximum I/O speed 160 channels per second COUNTERS Maximum number counters 8 Resolution 16 bits Compatibility TTL, 5 V CMOS, can be made contact closure compatible Input voltage range 0 to 5 V Maximum count speed 160 counts per second